-Figure 12.
-Weekday, Saturday, and Sunday daily black carbon PM profiles for a site in Boston peak.
-It clearly shows that the diesel generator operates for twenty minutes and that the maximum one-minute spike exceeds $100 \ \mu g/m^3$.
+Figure 13 displays 1-minute profiles of black carbon PM during a single Saturday afternoon peak.
+It clearly shows that the diesel generator operates for twenty minutes and that the maximum one-minute spike exceeds $100 \, \mu \text{g/m}^3$.
 This illustrates the potential public health threat of multiple diesel generation sets if called upon to meet peak demand within a heavily populated urban core.
 Air quality modeling by DNREC85 and studies appearing in the peer-reviewed scientific literature86 also indicate the potential for PM{2.5} increases at levels of concern for public health from backup diesel generators operating in peak demand response programs.